Dinuda/waitlist-dreamplanner/README.md

 ## Why Notion?

 Notion is used everywhere nowadays.
 It's a great tool for managing content and it's free to use.
-But a lot of people don't know that they can use Notion as a CMS for their websites which stands for Content Management System.
+But a lot of people don't know that they can use Notion as a CMS for their websites, which stands for Content Management System.
 This template is a very basic implementation of using Notion as a CMS for a waitlist.

-However, You can extend it to use Notion for other types of content as well.
+However, you can extend it to use Notion for other types of content as well.
 Using Notion as a CMS is a great way to manage content without having to build a backend or a database.
 You can use Notion's API to fetch data from your Notion workspace and display it on your website.

 ## How to get started?